MumenJarrah/ZERO_2/README.md

 This is the implementation repository of our FAST'25 paper: **ZERO: Zero Entropy Region Optimization for Data Deduplication**.

-# Overview
+## Description
+As the volume of digital data continues to grow rapidly, efficient data reduction techniques have become essential for managing storage and bandwidth.
+While data deduplication remains one of the most effective reduction methods, recent research has shown that it performs poorly when handling low-entropy or zero-entropy data regions—segments of data filled with identical byte values (e.g., long runs of zeros).
+Such regions are common in virtual machine images, log files, and scientific datasets, yet are inefficiently processed by traditional content-defined chunking (CDC) techniques.

+As the volume of digital data continues to grow rapidly, efficient data reduction techniques have become essential for managing storage and bandwidth.
+Recent research has shown that low-entropy and zero-entropy data regions are not handled efficiently by data deduplication, a widely used data reduction technique.
+We characterize the zero-entropy data regions present in real-world datasets.
+Using these insights, we design **ZERO** to complement traditional deduplication, effectively handling zero-entropy regions.
+Our evaluation shows that ZERO can improve the space savings achieved by dedupli- cation systems by up to 29% in the presence of zero-entropy regions, while imposing minimal processing time overhead.

-This artifact is based on DedupBench [Liu et al., CCECE 2023](https://doi.org/10.1109/CCECE58730.2023.10288834), a benchmarking framework for evaluating data chunking techniques used in data deduplication systems.
-DedupBench was designed for extensibility, allowing researchers to easily integrate and compare different chunking algorithms using generic datasets.
+This artifact is based on **DedupBench** [Liu et al., CCECE 2023](https://doi.org/10.1109/CCECE58730.2023.10288834), a benchmarking framework for evaluating data chunking techniques used in data deduplication systems.
+We extend DedupBench to incorporate ZERO’s preprocessing workflow and to evaluate the interaction between ZERO and state-of-the-art CDC algorithms.
+Specifically, this artifact focuses on the following four CDC techniques: AE, FastCDC, Rabin, and RAM.

-a benchmarking tool for data chunking techniques used in data deduplication.
-DedupBench is designed for extensibility, allowing new chunking techniques to be implemented with minimal additional code.
-DedupBench is also designed to be used with generic datasets, allowing for the comparison of a large number of data chunking techniques.
-The artifact provides a reproducible environment for benchmarking and comparing chunking efficiency, throughput, and space savings for various chunkgin algoreitrhmns, In this work, we will focus on the the folloiwng chunking techniques:
 | Chunking Technique | chunking_algo |
 |--------------------|---------------|
 | AE                 | ae            |